wangenau/eminus/docs/further.rst

 .. code-block:: console

-   pip install coverage pytest pytest-cov
+   pip install coverage pytest

 | A detailed coverage report that gives a clear overview of the covered code `is uploaded with every release <https://wangenau.gitlab.io/eminus/htmlcov>`_.
 | To create this webpage, use

 .. code-block:: console

-   coverage run -m pytest --cov-report html --cov=eminus
+   coverage run -m pytest
+   coverage html --precision=2

 | To only create the total coverage percentage value for all files, use